Easy To Make Patriotic Tablescape: Simple DIY Ideas

 The handmade DIY Patriotic Napkins were a spur of the moment idea and I shared all the details here on my last blog post.

 The DIY Apothecary Cabinet is actually an IKEA transformation.
-You will not believe the before photo’s and you can see them here!
+You will not believe the before photos.

 I filled this handmade thrift store basket with a live fern and my mom’s old watering can.